Where to Live in Romania: Large City vs Small Town vs Village

 Smaller cities can be very charming, too.
 (This is Sighisoara, by the way).

-Life in smaller cities is slower paced, the cities are quieter and less polluted.
 This can be either a pro or a con, but it certainly is like that: there are fewer people on the streets, fewer cars and less noise, more parks and green spaces and you have more chances to be and remain relaxed in a smaller city, in my opinion.

-My personal advice would be that if you are retiring and don’t plan to party a lot or have an extremely active social life, but you don’t mind walking more, you should go for the smaller cities.
-They are quieter, they are cheaper, they are less insane and they offer better value for your money.
+My personal advice would be that if you are retiring and not planning to party a lot or be a social butterfly, go for one of the smaller cities.

 If you are in constant need for something to do, you like going out to a different place every night, you want to be part of multiple clubs and have a very active social life – or you need constant, special hospital care – then you should choose a larger city, knowing that it will be a bit more expensive, among other things.